LaihoE/did-it-spill/README.md

 # Did it spill?
 Computes hashes of you data to determine if you have samples spilled over from train set to test set.
-Function also returns duplicates inside from inside the same loader
+Function also returns duplicates from inside the same loader.
 ```python
 from did_it_spill import check_spill